palikar/dotfiles/.emacs.d/EMACS.md

 # Behavioral tweaks

-Some quick fixes for intuitinve and streight forwawrd editing.
-Generally I strive for the cleanest designf the interface possible so I remove a lot from the unnecessary things that come by default with EMACS.
+Some quick fixes for intuitive and straight forward editing.
+Generally I strive for the cleanest design the interface possible so I remove a lot from the unnecessary things that come by default with EMACS.

 ```emacs-lisp
 (setq-default indent-tabs-mode nil)